awslabs/graphstorm/python/graphstorm/gconstruct/README.md

 `label_col` is used as the label name.
 * `split_pct` specifies how to split the data into training/validation/test.
 This is optional.
 If it's not specified, all data will be used for training.
+The pipeline constructs three additional vectors indicating the training/validation/test masks.
+For classification and regression tasks, the names of the mask tensors are "`label_col`_train_mask", "`label_col`_val_mask" and "`label_col`_test_mask".
+For link prediction, the names of the mask tensors are "train_mask", "val_mask" and "test_mask".

 Below shows an example that contains one node type and an edge type.
 ```